billyshin/PiMachineLearning/README.md

     - darkflow
   - Install VNC on Raspberry Pi 4 for GUI

+### TODO:

-Since I don't have the camera module for Raspberry Pi 4, I use recorded video for testing.
-Real-time object detection using camera will be added once I get the camera module.
+Since I don't have a camera module for Raspberry Pi 4, I use recorded video for testing.
+Real-time object detection feature using camera will be added once I get the camera module.